 Read Time: 3 Minutes

 On March 9, 2021, GLG ran its quarterly Virtual Healthcare Leadership Convene.
-GLG clients heard from our Council Member experts about a range of topics that included the state of COVID-19 in Europe and the practical fundamentals of diversity, equity, and inclusion, and President Biden’s healthcare agenda.
+GLG clients heard from our Network Member experts about a range of topics that included the state of COVID-19 in Europe and the practical fundamentals of diversity, equity, and inclusion, and President Biden’s healthcare agenda.
 Highlights of the final session, The Outlook for Joe Biden’s Healthcare Agenda, appear below.